Pelham Ridge student creates winning Fire Prevention slogan - Shelby County Reporter

 “The fire department came to us and said that they needed a new slogan for their yearly contest,” Baxter said.
 “My art teacher created the poster contest and we picked winners for each grade level.”

-Through the contest they wanted to emphasize knowledge of fire safety which was expressed in a number of ways, especially with Wellborn’s winning poster.
+Through the contest they wanted to emphasize knowledge of fire safety, which was expressed in a number of ways, especially with Wellborn’s winning poster.

 “The contest was left open to the children’s imagination on how to address the topic,” Baxter said.
 “Her poster was very good.
 She was very intentional with the drawing and the slogan.
 Her poster had rooms that would show how a fire would affect every room in the house.”

-Her hard work in the contest propelled her to win, and afforded her the opportunity to ride in one of the firetrucks and sound the lights and sirens.
+Wellborn’s hard work in the contest propelled her to win, and afforded her the opportunity to ride in one of the firetrucks and sound the lights and sirens.
 The truck pulled up to the front of her schools where she was greeted by her classmates and teachers who were excited for her.

 The school wanted to sponsor this contest to help instill the importance of fire prevention in younger children.
 The contest was an opportunity for each student to express themselves creatively while also learning valuable lessons that they can carry with them for their whole lives.